rifatrakib/django-sales-stat/README.md

 20. Use the `ReportForm` ModelForm inside `reports/forms.py` to take necessary inputs for the report object.
 Then use the view `create_report_view` to store the form data in the database and return JSON response.

 21. Create `reports/utils.py` file to include additional support functions for the app.
 In this case, create a function `get_report_image` to create a png file from raw binary data stream and return the image url after storing it.

+## View reports & download as pdf

+22. Create templates for report list and individual report items.
+Place the templates into `templates/reports` directory.
+Create urls for retrieving these templates using class-based views written inside `reports/views.py` file.

+23. The pdf is generated using `xhtml2pdf` python module.
+For details, look into the [`xhtml2pdf Documentation for Django`](https://xhtml2pdf.readthedocs.io/en/latest/usage.html).
+By default, the link generated is for direct download.
+For our applicaiton, we want to view the pdf using url on the browser.
+Modify the `Content-Disposition` key of the response object and get rid of the `attachment` option to achieve this.